 In March 2018, the Prince’s International Sustainability Unit was closed and Textile Exchange became the Initiative’s secretariat.
 Working under the guidance of a steering group with representatives from Marks & Spencer, Soil Association, Better Cotton Initiative, Levi Strauss & Co., and Kering, Textile Exchange continues to build on the momentum to secure a more sustainable cotton sector.

-In recognition of the influential work HRH The Prince of Wales has done to start this initiative, Textile Exchange received the honor of being a select organization featured in Our Future King: Prince Charles at 70, a coffee-table book celebrating a lifetime of achievement and heralding his current and future roles and responsibilities.
-The inclusion of the 2025 Sustainable Cotton Challenge can be seen on pages 138-139.
+In recognition of the influential work HRH The Prince of Wales has done to start this initiative, Textile Exchange received the honor of being in Our Future King: Prince Charles at 70, a coffee-table book celebrating a lifetime of achievement, and heralding his current and future roles and responsibilities.
+The inclusion of the 2025 Sustainable Cotton Challenge is featured on pages 138-139.
 The eBook version is available here.

 How to Participate